-While many of your partnerships and your students’ projects haven’t been fully actualized yet, it is still possible to have a successful semester with your community partner.
-By moving away from transactional thinking regarding these projects, and moving towards more of a relationship, you and your partners can begin to reconsider this semester’s work, and also plan for future semesters’ opportunities.
+As we continue to navigate the COVID-19 pandemic, it is still possible to have a successful semester with your community partner.
+By moving away from transactional thinking regarding these projects, and moving towards more of a relationship, you and your partners can create a mutually-beneficial plan.

 The VT Engage team is here to assist you as you navigate community engagement work during the pandemic.
 Please contact Catherine Cotrupi at email@example.com or 540-231-9186.

 Additionally, visit the following sites and resources as you consider your next steps

 The United Way of the New River Valley has compiling a list of community-identified needs on their COVID-19 response webpage.

 Please contact Catherine Cotrupi, assistant director for campus and community engagement at firstname.lastname@example.org or 540-231-9186.
 She can assist in thinking through options for you, your students, and your partners.

 The VT Engage team is available to provide assistance to instructors who teach courses with a community learning component in a variety of ways: